kubernetes/contributor-site/content/en/blog/2021/contributor-story.md

 linkTitle: "Share your Kubernetes Contributor Story"
 date: 2021-05-14
 slug: contributor-stories-series
+description: "The Kubernetes contributor community is vast.
+We have tens of thousands of members by any conservative estimate and many hundreds involved..."
 ---
 By [Matt Broberg](https://twitter.com/mbbroberg)

 The Kubernetes contributor community is vast.
 We have tens of thousands of members by any conservative estimate and many hundreds involved day-to-day.
 We are from all around the world, all kinds of backgrounds, all types of expertise, and we are all Kubernetes contributors.